-RAD model distributes the analysis, design, build, and test phases into a series of short, iterative development cycles.
-Following are the phases of RAD Model:
+RAD model distributes the analysis, design, build and test phases into a series of short, iterative development cycles.

 The data object sets defined in the Data Modeling phase are converted to establish the business information flow needed to achieve specific business objectives as per the business model.
 The process model for any changes or enhancements to the data object sets is defined in this phase.
 Process descriptions for adding, deleting, retrieving or modifying a data object are given.

 RAD Model Vs Traditional SDLC

-The customer may need some changes after he actually gets to see the software, however the change process is quite rigid and it may not be feasible to incorporate major changes in the product in traditional SDLC.
+The customer may need some changes after he gets to see the software.
+However, the change process is quite rigid and it may not be feasible to incorporate major changes in the product in the traditional SDLC.

-RAD model focuses on iterative and incremental delivery of working models to the customer.
-This results in rapid delivery to the customer and customer involvement during the complete development cycle of product reducing the risk of non conformance with the actual user requirements.
+The RAD model focuses on iterative and incremental delivery of working models to the customer.
+This results in rapid delivery to the customer and customer involvement during the complete development cycle of product reducing the risk of non-conformance with the actual user requirements.

-It should be used if there.s high availability of designers for modeling.
+It should be used if there is a high availability of designers for modeling.

 It should be used only if the budget permits use of automated code generating tools.